pinecoders/pinecoders.github.io/faq_and_code/README.md

 Note the `plot()` call using a combination of plotting `na` and the `style = plot.style_linebr` parameter to avoid plotting a continuous line, which would produce inelegant joins between different levels.

-Also note how `plotchar()` is used to plot debugging information revealing the states of the base conditions we use in our logic.
-These plots are not necessary in the final product, but they are very useful when you are writing your code, to ensure that your code is doing what you expect.
+Also note how `plotchar()` is used to plot debugging information revealing the states of the boolean building blocks we use in our logic.
+These plots are not necessary in the final product; they are used to ensure your code is doing what you expect and can save you a lot of time when you are writing your code.
 ```
 //@version=4
 study("Plot line from start to end condition", overlay=true)